 Instead, we went to our favourite places and much nearby home.
 That pleases Nanzaro and Arkensen a lot.
 One of the restaurants we had gone back to several times is the Szechuan Delicious restaurant.
 We like that place because it is inexpensive and there are much more to discover on their menu.

 One of the dishes we are utterly addicted to is the dish above.
 Remember the popular Sichuan appetizer dish called “saliva chicken”?
 Well, we like this version of the same dish using “beef tripe”.
 We love the crunchiness of the tripe and the same spiciness of the chili sauce.
 This is awesome.

 I have not come across this version in other restaurants and just wonder if it is commonly found in other Sichuan restaurants.
 If you like “saliva chicken”, you will probably like this too.
 BTW, the name “saliva chicken” is my preferred translation over “mouth-watering chicken”. 🙂

 My other addition is this one above.
 I have to blame grayelf for introducing this to me.

 She introduced this in a recent dinner I had with Sherman, Karl and Angie.
-If you like … More on following page.
-Click here to continue reading
+If you like … Continue reading